Learn about the best methods to treat female concerns.

 Vaginal laser treatments can target a variety of concerns, but one of the most common ones that many women suffer from is incontinence (also known as SUI in the vaginal treatment world).
-This problem is much more common that many people believe it is and it often goes unreported to doctors as many women feel embarrassed by it.
-The most common type of incontinence, stress urinary incontinence, occurs when pressure is increased on the bladder.
+This problem is much more common than many people believe it is, and it often goes unreported to doctors, as many women feel embarrassed by it.
+The most common type of incontinence, stress urinary incontinence (SUI), occurs when pressure is increased on the bladder.

-Another issue that many women face is vaginal relaxation syndrome.
-Vaginal relaxation syndrome has characteristic symptoms including vaginal laxity and an increase in vaginal canal diameter.
-This is typically caused by childbirth, where stronger symptoms occurring after multiple childbirths.
-Vaginal relaxation syndrome can be treated by laser gynecology treatments Toronto.
+Another issue that many women face is vaginal relaxation syndrome (VRS).
+Vaginal relaxation syndrome has characteristic symptoms, including vaginal laxity and an increase in vaginal canal diameter.
+This is typically caused by childbirth, with stronger symptoms occurring after multiple childbirths.
+VRS can be treated by laser gynecology treatments Toronto.
 Thermal energy is directed to the vaginal area in short and quick bursts.
-This laser treatment causes the wavelengths emitted to initiate collagen production and shrinking of the skin cells of the vagina; producing the result of a tightening of the vaginal canal.
+This laser treatment causes the wavelengths emitted to initiate collagen production and shrink the skin cells of the vagina, resulting in the tightening of the vaginal canal.

-Laser gynaecology treatments Toronto typically costs anywhere between $800-$1000 per treatment, depending on the vaginal medical issue and laser used.
-Multiple treatments are typically required to achieve optimal results and at Sovereign Skin with offer a discounted, packaged price if a series of treatments is purchased.
-Typically, 4-6 treatments spaced a few weeks apart, will provide the patient with long-lasting results.
-The cost for vaginal laser treatments is best if purchased as a package of laser treatments, rather than singular sessions.
+Laser gynaecology treatments typically cost anywhere between $800 and $1,000 per treatment, depending on the vaginal medical issue and laser used.
+(Note that these prices are subject to change over time and vary according to geographical region.)
+Multiple treatments are typically required to achieve optimal results.
+At Sovereign Skin, we offer a discounted, packaged price if a series of treatments is purchased.
+Typically, 4 to 6 treatments spaced a few weeks apart provide the patient with long-lasting results.
+The cost for vaginal laser treatments is best if purchased as a package of laser treatments rather than singular sessions.

 Why is it important to choose an expert to do your treatment?

-There are many types of medical clinics that offer laser gynecological treatments, including plastic surgeons and gynecologists; but it is equally as important to choose the right kind of specialist to perform a laser gynecological treatment.
+There are many types of medical clinics that offer laser gynecological treatments, including plastic surgeons and gynecologists.
+But it is equally as important to choose the right kind of specialist to perform a laser gynecological treatment.
 The key is to choose someone who has extensive training in laser gynecological treatments.
-Ideally, an experience cosmetic gynecological surgeon is an ideal choice for this line of treatment.
-Cosmetic gynecological surgeons are medical doctors who specialize in aesthetic vaginal surgery; making these doctors the most specialized and knowledgeable about laser gynecological treatments.
+Ideally, an experienced cosmetic gynecological surgeon is an ideal choice for this line of treatment.
+Cosmetic gynecological surgeons are medical doctors who specialize in aesthetic vaginal surgery, which makes these doctors the most specialized and knowledgeable about laser gynecological treatments.

-To prepare for a laser gynecological treatment, its important to ensure that you have a normal PAP test received within the past year, that you are not pregnant, and that you do not have menstrual bleeding at the time of the vaginal laser treatment.
+To prepare for a laser gynecological treatment, it is important to ensure that you have a normal PAP test received within the past year, that you are not pregnant, and that you do not have menstrual bleeding at the time of the vaginal laser treatment.

 After having laser gynecological treatments Toronto, it is normal to have mild swelling and erythema in the treated area.
 In some cases, patients may observe spotting or an increase in vaginal secretions for a few days after the treatment.
 Some patients have noted a discomfort similar to mild menstrual cramps right after receiving the treatment.
 These are all normal and quite common after a vaginal laser treatment.